johnodonnell123/johnodonnell123.github.io/pages/page_groupby.md

 **Description:** One of the primary concerns of operators developing acreage for oil and gas is how best to spend capital getting the resource out of the ground.
 Gor a given area, operators need to decide how many wells to drill, and how to stimulate/frac them.
 This is a hot topic of debate in the industry, many operators right next to each other in the same basin are developing their assets very differently, some spending twice as much as their neighbor.
 In this project, I step through how to use Python and the Pandas GroupBy function to aggregate the production streams for all wells in a DSU, then visualize the results of different development strategies in an informative manner.
 Displaying production for individual well has been covered in [another project of mine](https://johnodonnell123.github.io/pages/page_EDA.html), and while viewing data at that level can be useful it’s also important to view the results of multiple wells together.
 Different development schemes are plotted adjacent to one another allowing the interpreter to spot the DSUs with the most productive capital.

 ## Problem:
 Land in the Williston basin of North Dakota is divided up Townships, Ranges, and Sections.
 A township is 6mi x 6mi, and a section is 1mi x 1 mi.
 Traditionally, a DSU (Drill Spacing Unit) is two sections, forming a 2mi x 1mi stretch of land (shown in red).
-Operators will drill a number of wells horizontally in the longer direction (shown in blue).
+Operators will drill some number of wells horizontally in the longer direction (shown in blue).

 <p align = 'center'>
   <img src="/images/GroupBy/DSU Explained.PNG?raw=true" height = "50%" width = "50%">